antonekstrom1/antonekstrom1/README.md

 ### About Me

-I'm a curious entrepeneur and webdeveloper from Sweden with a genuine passion for web technologies and e-commerce.
-I've been building stuff on the web since a young teenager.
-I have a strong appreciation for creating and implementing straightforward and impactful solutions, always keeping the user and business perspective in mind.
+I'm an curious entrepreneur from Sweden, driven by a profound passion for e-commerce and web technologies.
+With a proven track record, I've successfully built and managed my own e-commerce venture Villahome.se, earning the prestigious E-retailer of the Year 2023 award, presented by PriceRunner.
+This accolade was achieved amidst stiff competition, including renowned brands like Nordic Nest and Royal Design.

+My approach centres on crafting and implementing straightforward yet impactful solutions, always with a keen focus on both the user experience and business objectives.
+I thrive in high-speed environments and feel most at ease when faced with challenges that push me beyond my comfort zone.
+My commitment to what i do runs deep, and what truly distinguishes me is my entrepreneurial mindset.
+To me, challenges are opportunities waiting to be seized, and questions are invitations to discover answers.

 Please feel free to explore my projects in the <a href="https://github.com/antonekstrom1?tab=stars" title="GitHub Stars" alt="GitHub Stars">star-section</a>.

 ### Languages and tools
-HTML, CSS, JavaScript, React, Microsoft Visual Studio Code, Chrome Developer Tools, GitHub, Git, Figma, CodePen, ScreamingFrog, GTmetrix, Ahrefs, Sistrix
+HTML, CSS, JavaScript, Microsoft Visual Studio Code, Chrome Developer Tools, GitHub, Git, Figma, CodePen, ScreamingFrog, GTmetrix, Ahrefs, Sistrix

 ### E-commerce stack
-Shopify, Quickbutik, Wix, Wordpress, Channable, Klaviyo, Imbox, Triggerbee, Klarna Merchant Portal, Google Ads, Google PageSpeed Insights, Google Analytics, Google Search Console, Google Merchant Center, Meta Ads Manager, Meta Business Suite, Meta Commerce Manager
+Shopify, Quickbutik, Wix, Wordpress, Channable, Klaviyo, Imbox, Triggerbee, Klarna Merchant Portal, Google Ads, Google PageSpeed Insights, Google Analytics, Google Search Console, Google Merchant Center, Meta Ads Manager, Meta Business Suite, Meta Commerce Manager, and much more.

 ### Education
 Frontend Developer at Folkuniversitetet Gothenburg